abbiejlee/CooperativeMambois/README.md

 * ``KalmanFilter.py`` is a generalized and Mambo-specific implementation of Kalman Filter, to be run at every sensor callback for state estimation.
 * ``PositionController.py`` is a generalized and Mambo-specific implementation of LQR, to get commands for the drone for trajectory tracking.
 * ``ColorSegmentation.py`` has tools for vision handling for the package.

+This repo doesn't install to your python ``/dist-packages`` or ``/site-packages`` folder, so to use any of these modules you will have to copy them to the directory of your script.

 ## Demo